k-v-dimitrov/ceramicss/README.md

 - yarn storybook: Start the Storybook development server.
 - yarn build:storybook: Build the Storybook app for production.

+### Deployment

+CeramiccS is deployed on Vercel where `master` is the production branch.
+All env's are configured from vercel's dashboard.

 ### Dependencies
 Here are the key dependencies used in this project:
 - @apollo/client: A GraphQL client for React that is used to fetch data from Shopify.